 This old-fashioned icebox cake is a simple no-bake dessert that you can make with little effort!
 Layers of graham crackers, summer berries, and whipped cream combine for an amazing cake.
 There are only 4 simple ingredients in this no-bake treat.

-A traditional icebox cake is a simple no bake dessert that the entire family will enjoy!
-With only 4 ingredients it comes together in minutes and yet is fancy enough to serve for a special occasion like Valentine’s Day or a graduation.
+A traditional icebox cake is a simple no-bake dessert that the entire family will enjoy!
+With only 4 ingredients, it comes together in minutes and yet is fancy enough to serve for a special occasion like Valentine’s Day or graduation.

-The icebox cake is make by layering whipped cream with graham crackers and fruit.
-And while this seems very basic all the ingredients combine for a an elegant and special dessert.
+The icebox cake is made by layering whipped cream with graham crackers and fruit.
+And while this seems very basic, all the ingredients combine for an elegant and special dessert.

 Old Fashioned Icebox Cake

 This dessert originally became popular in the 1930s and had a big resurgence in popularity in the 1950s.
 It was touted as an amazing easy dessert.